RanaRedoan/gencodebook/README.md

-# 📘 codebookgen — Enhanced Codebook/Documentation Generator for Stata
+# 📘 gencodebook — Enhanced Codebook/Documentation Generator for Stata

 `gencodebook` is a professional tool for generating comprehensive codebooks or documentation from Stata datasets.
 It creates clean, well-organized Excel reports with rich metadata, helping users quickly understand the structure and content of their datasets.